 Sharing your personal information

-You can use this site without sharing any personal information, but you do need to log in to publish social science research undertaken, commissioned or partly funded by central government in New Zealand.
-This uses your work email.
+You can use this site without sharing any personal information.
+If you need to log in to publish social science research undertaken, commissioned or partly funded by central government in New Zealand, this will use your work email.
 We treat this as personal information.
 We do not and cannot access or retain the password you use.

 You do not need to log in to access publications on this site.